 - Paper information is either under supervision or secured in a locked or restricted area.

 - Paper information is transmitted through sealed, addressed envelopes or boxes by reputable companies.

 - We destroy paper files containing personal information by shredding

 - It is very important that you contact Us when any changes to your personal information occur.

 Our client files are retained for about seven years.
-At such time as personal information is no longer required for the purposes stated in this Policy or other statutory requirements, We will remove such information when We can if it does not appear that We will be contacting You again.
+At such time as personal information is no longer required for the purposes stated in this Policy or other statutory requirements, We will remove such information when We can if it appears that We will not be contacting You again.
 However, if You ask, we will remove such private information right away.